XiaodanXing/Guide4Yanglab/README.md

 1. Register a Trello account using imperial email in [Trello](https://trello.com/)
 2. Find project management in the template and create a workspace and board from this templete
-3. Change the workspace and board name to PhD students (Your Name)
+3. Change the workspace and board name to `PhD students (Your Name)`
-4. Share this workspace to Dr Guang Yang's email
+4. Share this board to Dr Guang Yang's email

 ---
 <br>